Navigate

 3. Drag the Navigate task from the Task panel to the Execution panel.

-4. Under Navigate, a group of boxes appears.
+4. Under Navigate, a group of boxes comes into view.

-5. In the boxes, configure different properties as follows:
+5. In the boxes, configure related properties as follows:

 Box/ListDescriptionMandatory